Writing a Curriculum Vitae (CV)

 It is perfectly fine to send a speculative CV to potential employers, i.e., not in response to any advert.
 In this case you should obtain the name of the senior person responsible for staffing decisions in the area you wish to apply.
 (Call the company to find out the correct name and address details of the relevant person.)
 In these cases obviously you won't know precisely what skills they are seeking, but you should be able to imagine the attributes that they might need.
 Here are some examples - include two or three in your cover letter that best match your own profile and their likely interest:

-See the examples of CV describing phrases below for more ideas.
+See the sample describing phrases below for more ideas.

 Again, ensure you lay the letter out neatly on your own good quality letterheaded paper, with your own address top right or centre-top.
 Avoid fancy fonts and upper case (capital letters).
 Use a single font, maybe bold or underlined for the reference or heading if you use one.